College: Arts and Sciences

 Prospective transfer students should contact email@example.com (Arts & Sciences Admissions) with specific questions about admission and mapping requirements.

-COP XXXX (3) A scientific programming course designed for computer science majors
+1. COP XXXX: one scientific programming course for three credit hours designed for computer science majors

 Requirements for graduation in the College of Arts and Sciences include:

 The College of Arts and Science requires proficiency in a foreign language through the intermediate (2220 or equivalent) level or sign language through the advanced (2614 or equivalent) level.

 Requirements for Progression to the Upper-Division Major